cloudops/cloudmc-standard-kb/en/azure-compute-service/azure-instances.md

 Virtual machines are a fundamental type of infrastructure provided by Microsoft Azure.
 This article discusses the concept of virtual machines and how they are managed in CloudMC.

+Virtual machines are listed under the **Instances** section of the selected Azure environment.

 ## Detailed overview

 Similar to other cloud platforms, Microsoft Azure provides you with the capability to run virtual machines.
 These virtual machines are also often referred to as instances.
 Once an instance is provisioned, it can be used to execute the various components of your applications.